Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 Vaccination is an important way to reduce the risk of developing infectious diseases which can easily spread.
 This includes COVID-19, which is caused by infection with the SARS-CoV-2 coronavirus.

-Immunity occurs after the vaccine stimulates a person’s immune system to make antibodies (immunoglobulins) to help protect the body from future infections.
+Immunity occurs after the vaccine stimulates a person’s immune system to make antibodies (immunoglobulins) and COVID-19 specific T cells, to help protect the body from future infections.
 This means that if a person is vaccinated, they will be less likely to get COVID-19.
 Even if a person does get infected, it is likely to be a milder illness.

 Public health measures and restrictions that have been implemented by the Australian and New Zealand governments since March 2020 have reduced the spread of COVID-19 in our countries.
 However, the COVID-19 pandemic has been a major cause of illness and deaths worldwide, and outbreaks continue to occur.